CEHSA/archiconnect-appv1/memory-bank/progress.md

 * **Status Badge Styling (from previous work):** `x-status-badge` component may need adjustments.
 * **RESOLVED (This Session):** `RelationNotFoundException` for `conversations` on `JobAssignment` model.
 * **RESOLVED (This Session):** Admin dashboard not showing all relevant jobs / using incorrect statuses.
+* **Branding Investigation (Current Task):** The string "Archi-TimeX Keeper" (with hyphen) seen on the live login page was not found in the local codebase.
+All local configurations and primary views correctly use "Architex Axis".
+Fallback names "ArchiTimeX Keeper" (no hyphen) were corrected to "Architex Axis" in several layout/component files.
+The live issue is attributed to potential server-side file or cache staleness.
 * **Potentially Still Active (from previous sessions):**
   * 500 Error on Admin Add User (`User::ROLES` issue) - needs re-testing.

 ## 5. Evolution of Project Decisions & Scope

+* **5/22/2025 (Current Task): Branding Consistency and Login Screen Investigation**
+    * **Decision:** Corrected all identified instances of old branding ("ArchiTimeX Keeper") in fallback locations within layout and component files to "Architex Axis".
+    * **Impact:** Ensured local codebase consistency for application naming.
+The primary cause of the user-reported issue on the live login screen ("Archi-TimeX Keeper" with a hyphen) could not be found in the local files and is suspected to be an issue with outdated deployed files or server-side caching on `axis.architex.co.za`.
 * **5/22/2025 (Current Task): Admin Dashboard Job Display & MCP Server for MySQL**
   * **Decision:** To accurately display jobs on the admin dashboard, a new MCP server (`mysql-query-server`) was created to allow direct introspection of the MySQL database to determine the actual job statuses in use.
   * **Impact:** The `AdminDashboardController` now uses the precise list of statuses (`'open', 'approved', 'submitted', 'in_progress', 'completed'`) obtained from the database.
 The dashboard view (`resources/views/admin/dashboard.blade.php`) displays all jobs matching these statuses in a single scrollable list.
 The 'Active Projects' count was also updated.
 The new MCP server is configured and operational.